flightaware/piaware/README.md

 piaware-status program
 ---

 piaware-status will examine your system and try to figure out what's going on.
-It will report on whether dump1090, faup1090 and piaware are running or not and it will see if dump1090 is producing data and whether or not piaware is connected to FlightAware.
+It will report on whether dump1090, faup1090 and piaware are running or not and it will identify what program, if any, is producing data on port 30005 and whether or not piaware is connected to FlightAware.

 log file
 ---